-NURS 3307 Health Assessment (3:2:3,F) (Prerequisites: NURS 3215; Corequisites: Enrollment in all first semester courses.)
+NURS 3307 Health Assessment (3:2:3,H) (Prerequisites: NURS 3215; Corequisites: Enrollment in all first semester courses.)
 An introduction to health assessment as a systematic process with emphasis on developing skill in the techniques of assessment and therapeutic communication across the life span.
 Includes introductory concepts of data collection, health history, physical examination, use of technology to access and document holistic health assessment and clinical decision making.
-Performance assessment of skills is required in a laboratory experience.
+Performance assessment of skills is required in a laboratory setting.

-NURS 3325 Essential Concepts for Professional Nursing Practice (3:3:0,0) (Corequisite: Enrollment in all first semester courses.)
+NURS 3325 Essential Concepts for Professional Nursing Practice (3:3:0,0) (Prerequisite: NURS 3215; Corequisite: Enrollment in all first semester courses.)
 This course emphasizes concepts essential for professional nursing practice in the various roles of the professional registered nurse.
 The role of the professional nurse is introduced as well as discovering the nurse's position in patient care and advocacy, health promotion, and education.
 The nurse's legal and ethical responsibilities and role within the interdisciplinary team are explored through case studies of historical events.
 The focus is on developing an identity as the professional nurse.

-NURS 3326 Evidence Based Practice (3:3:0,0) (Corequisite: Enrollment in all first semester courses.)
-This course will introduce students to evidencebased practice and research methods utilized in nursing practice.
+NURS 3326 Evidence Based Practice in Nursing (3:3:0,0) (Prerequisite: Satisfactory completion of all first semester courses; Corequisite: Enrollment in all second semester courses.)
+This course will introduce students to evidence-based practice and research methods utilized in nursing practice.
 The purpose of the course is to allow students to develop skills in using the cyclical process of carefully identifying clinical problems, critically appraising available evidence, and successfully integrating evidenced based practice for enhancing patient outcomes.

-NURS 3380 Foundational Concepts of Nursing Practice (3:3:0,0) (Prerequisites: NURS 3215; Co-requisites: Enrollment in all second semester courses.)
+NURS 3380 Foundational Concepts of Nursing Practice (3:3:0,0) (Prerequisites: NURS 3215; Co-requisites: Enrollment in all first semester courses.)
 This course is an introduction to nursing as a systematic process with emphasis on the knowledge, skills and values core to evidence-based professional nursing utilizing a framework of clinical judgment and decision-making coupled with a management systems approach of macro/micro systems.
 Emphasis is on human functioning, human diversity and responses to health and illness.